adhdproject/adhdproject.github.io/Tools/OpenCanary.md

 Usage
 -----

+NOTE: For all of these commands make sure that you are in the right directory and are a sudo capable user with permissions to /opt/opencanary.

 To start opencanary cd to the install directory and launch the daemon.

 NOTE: If opencanary throws any sort of error while launching, the most likely explanation is that you already have something running on a port it needs.
 Either stop that running service or modify the file opencanary.conf to disable the opencanary service on that port.